laneystrange/comp3410-pa1/README.md

 were confirmed as fib numbers and printed to screen.

 Part 2: The program simply took 2 inputs and we did mathematical operations.
 Addition, subtraction, and multiplication.
+The program was tested by inputing 1 and then 2.
+Where the addition answer was 3, the subtraction was 1, and the multiplication was 2.

+Part 3: The task in this part was to I used a technique that had

 GITHUB SUBMISSION GUIDELINES
 1. Fork the assignment repository.